MetaMask/nft-tickets-workshop/README.md

 **Complete this step immediately**

-Ensure prerequisites listed above are all installed (NodeJS, MetaMask Extension, Truffle, VS Code Plugins)
+Ensure prerequisites above are installed.

-We used Create React App to set up a working React project with some styles and pre-existing components; the rest we will build from scratch.
-Follow this README from the following link: [NFT Tickets Workshop README](https://github.com/metamask/nft-tickets-workshop):
+We set up a working React project with some styles and pre-existing components to create a solid starting point for the workshop; the rest we will build with explanation along the way.

 ```bash
 git clone https://github.com/metamask/nft-tickets-workshop && cd nft-tickets-workshop && git checkout start && npm i